RayyanZahid/RayyanZahid.github.io/_posts/2020-8-26-course-computational-agent-based-modeling.md

 ---
-layout: post
+classes: wide
-title:  Course review: Computational Modeling and NetLogo
+title:  "Course review: Computational Modeling and NetLogo"
-date:   2020-08-27
-author: Rayyan Zahid
-description: My take away from "Computational Modeling and NetLogo" offered by the Santa Fe Insitute.
+excerpt: My take away from "Computational Modeling and NetLogo" offered by the Santa Fe Insitute.
 The course introduced the basics of agent based modeling of complex problems.
-featured-image: 2020-8-26-course-computational-agent-based-modeling/ABM BK.jpg
-featured-image-alt: Alt texts
-categories: Modeling
 ---
 ![Featured image](/assets/images/2020-8-26-course-computational-agent-based-modeling/ABM BK.jpg)